Degiro: Selling of orders

 In an e-mail to its customers, DEGIRO responded that some press coverage had not been accurate.
 DEGIRO states that the Tradegate deal allows users to trade outside regular opening hours of stock markets.
 It also notes that users retain full control over whether they send orders to Tradegate.

 Stability of IT infrastructure

 In December 2021, the Dutch national bank raised concerns about the technical quality of DEGIRO's IT infrastructure.
 It had ruled that DEGIRO was insufficiently protected against crashes and hacks.
 As a result, DEGIRO was ordered to put aside a liquid capital reserve of over 3 million euros.
-DEGIRO stated that in the last half year, it had significantly invested in IT infrastructure improvements.

 On multiple occasions, Reddit users have reported being unable to place orders with DEGIRO due to downtime.